qbicsoftware/research-data-management/docs/project/project_access.md

 ![add_collaborator_role_selection](images/project_access_with_new_user.png)

 !!! info "Email notification"
-Once a user has been added to your project, the email address linked to the username will receive an email with a link to the project he has been added to.
+Once a user has been added to your project, the email address linked to the username will receive an email with a link to the project they have been added to.

 ## Change Project Role